U.S. Company Formation

 Should I form an LLC or a C-Corp?+

-Can a foreign national be the sole owner?+
+Can a foreign national elect S-Corp status?+

 How long does U.S. company formation take?+